biocaddie/Foundry-ES/README.md

 For the `consumers` subproject, you need to copy `consumer.properties.example` in  `$HOME/Foundry-ES/consumers//src/main/resources/dev` (for dev profile) or in `$HOME/Foundry-ES/consumers//src/main/resources/prod` (for prod profile) to `consumer.properties` file.
-Given that the cache directories `/var/data/foundry-es/cache/data` and `/var/data/foundry-es/cache/data/staging` are created as instructed in previous paragraph, you don't need to change `consumer.properties` file for common operation of the system.
+Given that the cache directories `/var/data/foundry-es/cache/data` and `/var/data/foundry-es/cache/data/staging` are created as instructed in previous paragraph, you don't need to change `consumer.properties` file for the common operation of the system.

 The configuration files are located under each sub-project.
 For example, the configuration files for the dispatcher component are located under